ambiot/documents/docs/source/ambd_arduino/bw16/peripherals_and_examples/Community Examples/index.rst

    contain the root `toctree` directive.

 ###################################
-|:fire:| Community Examples
+Community Examples
 ###################################

-Welcome to share your examples under the |:fire:| **Community Examples** section if you have completed a project using the Ameba boards.
+Welcome to share your examples under the **Community Examples** section if you have completed a project using the Ameba boards.

 For more information on contribution guidelines, please refer to our official GitHub `Wiki <https://github.com/ambiot/documents/wiki>`_ page.